 Comprehensive benefits package includes 22 days/year paid annual leave plus 12 days per year paid sick leave; medical; retirement contributions; tuition assistance.

 |Special Instructions to Applicants:||

-Please upload a curriculum vitae and cover letter describing the nature of your interest and/or special training in GI and liver pathology.
-Review of applications will begin on 11/28/2016 and will continue until the position is filled.
+Review of applications will begin May 1, 2017 and continue until the position is filled.
 Only complete applications will be considered.

 |Posting Close Date:|